tinymce/swag/README.md

 Remaps module imports to the absolute module path by checking the import/exports on the main entry point module of a package.

-So for example an local import of this: `import { Arr } from '@ephox/katamari'` would get remapped to `import Arr from '/some/absolute/file/path'` this will reduce the amout of files included and also reduce output size since local variables created by function calls in the top level of a module would otherwise be included even though it wasn't used since JS isn't pure those calls could cause side effects and can't be removed.
+So for example an local import of this: `import { Arr } from '@ephox/katamari'` would get remapped to `import Arr from '/some/absolute/file/path'` this will reduce the amount of files included and also reduce output size since local variables created by function calls in the top level of a module would otherwise be included even though it wasn't used since JS isn't pure those calls could cause side effects and can't be removed.

 ### Example of usage